segmentio/segment-docs/src/connections/destinations/catalog/livechat/index.md

 ## Record Live Chat Events

 With this destination, you can automatically record `track` events for live chat conversations.
-If you select this option, we’ll collect the following events:
+If you select this option, we'll collect the following events:
 * Live Chat Conversation Started
 * Live Chat Conversation Ended
 * Live Chat Message